sebanc/linuxloops/Readme/Distro-notes.md

 ## ChromeOS-Flex

-Devmode is only available when installing ChromeOS-Flex in a disk image.
 Disk images cannot be booted from a btrfs partition due to the absence of btrfs support in the ChromeOS-Flex kernel config.